tulsawebdevs/website/CONTRIBUTING.md

 ### Frontend CI Workflow

-**Trigger**: This workflow is activated on push or pull request events for the prod branch.
+**Trigger**: This workflow is activated on push or pull request events for the `main` branch.
 It supports manual triggers as well.

 **Purpose**: To ensure that frontend changes (e.g., style updates, JavaScript modifications) do not break the build.
 It helps maintain the integrity of our codebase.